 Outline.
 In its bare outline, v.
-1 states two things: first, Christ ministered specially to His disciples, specifically by training and sending them on second
+1 states two things: first, disciples, specifically by training and sending them on second doesn't mention the miracles Christ performed.

 , Christ ministered generally to the people in the cities of Israel, specifically by teaching and preaching